 Your baby’s initial exam appointment is about 1 hour long.
 This gives us plenty of time to explain everything, answer all questions, and perform a thorough exam.
-If you and Dr. Jesse decide to move forward with your child’s tongue or lip tie release, we can do it at that same appointment if you wish.
+If you and your doctor have decided to move forward with your child’s tongue or lip tie release, we can do it at that same appointment if you wish.
 There is no obligation, but you have that option.
 We can offer same-day procedures because we use a technology called a ‘cold CO2 laser’.
 It’s extremely quick, easy, painless and only takes about 30 seconds to do the actual procedure.

 Unlike ties in babies, adult tongue and lip ties require myo-functional therapy before a release can be performed.
-This is sort of like physical therapy for the tongue because the tongue muscle in adults is so thick and tight, it needs to be loosened in order for Dr. Jesse to get a complete release.
-Because myofunctional therapy will eventually be needed, we can provide our services in one of two ways.
+This is sort of like physical therapy for the tongue because the tongue muscle in adults is so thick and tight, it needs to be loosened in order for your doctor to get a complete release.
+Because myofunctional therapy will be needed, we can provide our services in one of two ways.

 Once myofunctional therapy is completed, we’ll schedule your second appointment (approximately 50 minutes).
-At this appointment, we will perform the frenectomy (release procedure).
+At this appointment, we will perform the frenectomy (release procedure) which takes about 15-30 minutes.
 We use a technology called a ‘cold CO2 laser’.
 For adults and adolescents, we provide sutures to help ensure there is no reattachment in the future.

-Our fees are $75 for the exam, $600 for a baby procedure, and $800 for an adult procedure.
+Our fees are $75 for the exam and $700 for a baby procedure.
+For adults, our fees are $150 for the exam and $1200 for the frenuloplasty since it's a more complicated procedure.
 Commonly, in order to get the full function we are looking for, we need to do both a tongue and lip tie release.
 You will not be charged multiple times if we perform both a tongue and lip tie release.
 We charge only a single fee to make sure we achieve full functionality.

 To better serve our patients, we print out the dental and/or medical claim forms with the procedure codes pre-filled, and show you how to fill out a few questions at the top of the form.
+As we are out of network for all providers.
 You are then responsible for mailing your claim forms in for reimbursement.

 Our policy is that the patient pays us for treatment the day it is received, and patients seek reimbursement from their insurance company.
 We find that 85-90% of patients using dental insurance get reimbursed.
 The success rate with medical insurance is not as high because of significant “Out of Network” medical deductibles that need to be met (usually at least $1000 under typical medical policies).
 The claim is still worth submitting as some patients have a lower than normal “Out of Network” deductible and do see reimbursement through their medical policy.